Accept Payments

 Never call the Paystack API directly from your frontend to avoid exposing your secret key on the frontend.
 All requests to the Paystack API should be initiated from your server, and your frontend gets the response from your server.

-After payment is made, the next step is to confirm the status of the transaction.
-A transaction can be confirmed by using either webhooks or the verify transactions endpoint.
+Finally, you need to confirm the status of the transaction by using either webhooks or the verify transactions endpoint.
 Regardless of the method used, you need to use the following parameter to confirm if you should deliver value to your customer or not:

 Parameter | Description |